 Have you ever been running late for an important meeting only to find yourself stuck in a traffic jam?
 Or you ask the kids to do their chores for the millionth time, but they’re still not done?
-You might start to feel the stress begin to build in your body, and before you know it, you’re completely stressed out.
+Or maybe you find yourself quarantined to your house for the foreseeable future?

 When we’re stressed, our body thinks it’s under attack and switches to ‘fight or flight’ mode.
 Our brains release a surge of chemicals like adrenaline, cortisol, and norepinephrine to help us survive the perceived attack.
 This reaction is what’s helped us survive for so long, and it’s what helps some people react well in an emergency situation.

 The problem is that many of us are in that ‘fight or flight’ state too often in our daily lives.
-Stress levels in America are continuing to rise, and prolonged exposure to these stress chemicals can have adverse effects on our health.
+Stress levels in America are continuing to rise under normal circumstances, let alone during a pandemic.
+And prolonged exposure to these stress chemicals can have adverse effects on our health.

 Luckily, there are a few stress-relieving tactics you can do anywhere that are quick, easy, and effective.
 So, the next time you feel yourself clenching up into a stress ball, try one of these:

-It’s normal to feel stressed from time to time, but when stress begins to affect your quality of life, it might be time to talk to your doctor about your symptoms.
-Stress is a very manageable issue with many different treatment options, so it’s just a matter of finding the option that will work best for you.
+Remember, stress is a very manageable issue with many different treatment options, so it’s just a matter of finding the option that will work best for you.

 Mayo Clinic Staff.
 (2016, April 21).
 “Chronic stress puts your health at risk.”
 Retrieved from https://www.mayoclinic.org/healthy-lifestyle/stress-management/in-depth/stress/art-20046037